Liverpool city centre: Maritime transport

 Maritime transport connects Liverpool city centre directly with the rest of the United Kingdom, the Isle of Man, Ireland and around the world.

 Daily ferry crossings operate between Liverpool and Dublin and vessels transport both passengers and cargo.
 Ferries from Liverpool to Belfast, Northern Ireland, depart from The Stena Line Liverpool Port at Twelve Quays terminal, Birkenhead.

 Direct ferries between Liverpool city centre and the Isle of Man are provided by the Isle of Man Steam Packet Company and operate during the summer season from a terminal on Triskelion Way since 2024.

 The Mersey Ferry operates regular crossings between the Pier Head and the Wirral Peninsula for commuters, tourists and special events.
 Ferry trips are also provided from Liverpool city centre to the Manchester Ship Canal.

 Leeds and Liverpool Canal runs directly into Liverpool city centre via the Liverpool Canal Link at Pier Head.
 This enables boats to sail directly in to central Liverpool from around the UK.

 Liverpool Cruise Terminal, adjacent to the Pier Head, serves long-distance passenger cruises to destinations such as France, Spain, Norway, Sweden, Iceland, Germany, Netherlands, Finland and Russia.
 It is served by Fred.
 Olsen Cruise Lines, Ambassador Cruise Line and others.

 Liverpool Marina allows yachts, powerboats, canal boats, narrow boats, barges and rigid inflatable boats from around the UK and the world to arrive directly in to central Liverpool.

-Other

-The only major forms of transport not readily available in Liverpool city centre are via trams and air, although trains and buses link Liverpool city centre to Liverpool John Lennon Airport in Speke.